Not sure if you’re eating enough? Check out the graphic below for signs you’re eating at maintenance calories!

 I’m in my early 30’s now and at 5’3, I’m lifting 4 times a week for 60-75 minutes via @paragontrainingmethods.
 I eat 2400-2500 calories a day.

 What.
 A. Difference.
 But heyyy, you don’t know what you don’t know.
 And it’s why I’m so passionate present-day on encouraging y’all to eat the d*mn food.

 A quick reminder: Maintenance Calorie Needs = how many calories we can eat in a day without seeing any changes to muscle/fat tissue.

 In a word, how much we can eat and maintain exactly where we’re at.
-If you’re super below where you need to be calorically and/or you’re suffering with tons of symptoms, you likely need to do what’s called a Reverse Diet and slowly increase your food over time.
+If you’re super below where you need to be calorie-wise, you’re probably suffering from tons of symptoms.
+If so, you likely need to do what’s called a Reverse Diet.
+That basically means slowly increasing your food over time.

 This is called Metabolic Adaptation.
 Just because the scale isn’t moving doesn’t necessarily mean you are at maintenance calories.
-Your body could have just become adapted and hormones/etc may have down-regulated because you were consistently eating less food each day than your body needs.
+Your body could have just become adapted and hormones/etc may have been down-regulated.
+Why?
+Because you were consistently eating less food each day than your body needed.

 We all have unique set points in terms of hormone and menstrual health.
 Some individuals can be ~10% body fat and still have a menstrual cycle.
 Some individuals lose their cycle if they dip below ~20% body fat.
-You may have to gain weight and gain body fat in order to see a restoration of menstrual cycle health, sex hormone levels, thyroid health, etc. If you still feel like garbage despite increasing your calorie intake, you may or may not be at maintenance calories and might want to consider eating more.
+You may have to gain weight and gain body fat in order to see a restoration of menstrual cycle health, sex hormone levels, thyroid health, etc. If you still feel like garbage despite increasing your calorie intake, you may or may not be at maintenance calories.
+In that case, you might want to consider eating more.